tomwhartung/five_factor_model/questionnaires/3-ipip-300_item-NEO/README.txt

 Subject: About the Questionnaire

-As I mentioned the questionnaire is open-source, so totally free for us to use.
-I got it from https://ipip.ori.org/ .
+The questionnaire is open-source, so totally free for us to use.
+I got it from https://ipip.ori.org/ , which is a site where you can download open source questionnaire items but cannot answer the questionnaires and get your results.
+IPIP stands for International Personality Item Pool.

 This questionnaire contains 300 items but I want to try to alleviate any reluctance you might have in filling out such a long questionnaire.